dojo/docs/dijit/form/FilteringSelect.rst

 Displaying rich text menu labels with labelAttr and labelType
 -------------------------------------------------------------

-When users opens a FilteringSelect menu, by default they just see the search text as options in the menu.
+When users open a FilteringSelect menu, by default they see the `name` attribute of each item in the menu.
 You can enrich the menu's content by supplying a different label.

-This example demonstrates a FilteringSelect featuring each of the 3 components of Dojo: Dojo core, Dijit, and Dojox.
-The FilteringSelect accepts the text Dojo core, Dijit, or Dojox.
+This example demonstrates a FilteringSelect populated with 3 items: `Dojo core`, `Dijit`, and `Dojox`.
+The user can type any 1 of these 3 values.
 The autocomplete menu displays rich text representations (images from http://www.dojotoolkit.org) of each.
 If you try this example with a screen reader, you will notice that the screen reader continues to announce the autocompleted value in the textbox, as with other FilteringSelects, rather than trying to parse the rich text label.

 .. cv-compound::